DamianMullins/damianmullins.com/pages/2018-03-29-learn-react-by-building-a-web-app-week-1/index.md

 These properties have mostly been covered already in the component props details above but I'll add descriptions again here for reference.

-- `user` - an object containing a users logged-in details.
+- `user` - an object containing the logged-in users details.
-- `isLoading` - a boolean which handles displaying a loader indicator to the user.
+- `isLoading` - a boolean which handles displaying a loading indicator to the user.
 - `coins` - an array of all the coins in the app, before any filters have been applied.
 - `owned` - an array of all of the coin ID's the user has marked as "owned".
 - `filter` - a string which is set to the current filter.
 Values can be `'all'`, `'onlyNeeded'`, or `'onlyOwned'`.